Bosnia (early medieval): 7-9th century: Early formation of the land

 Historical and archaeological information on early medieval Bosnia remains inadequate.
 According to DAI, Bosnia included two inhabited towns, Katera and Desnik.
 Katera has been thought to be identified as Kotorac near Sarajevo, however, according to Bulić 2013, archaeology refutes this.
 Katera may have been situated in the vicinity of modern-day Kotor Varoš, the potential site could be Bobac or Bobos, however, site only includes late medieval findings to date.
 Desnik remains wholly unidentified, but was thought to be near Dešanj.
-Hadžijahić wholly rejected the information about location of the two towns in Bosnia, arguing that the Greek preposition in the sentence is often erroneously translated (as "in" instead of "toward"), referring to two Serbian towns toward land of Bosnia.
-Relja Novaković also questioned why there was an additional mention of a land with own cities if they should be part of Serbia, concluding that Bosnia almost always was a separate country.
-Francis Dvornik stated to be, "most probable-and this is accepted by most historians of the period", initially formed as part of Croatia and later in mid-10th century was ruled by Serbia.
-Danijel Dzino considered that the "political and chronological context of this short passage could be connected with the rule of Časlav".

 Ecclesiastical organization

 If DAIs kastra oikoumena does not designate inhabited towns, but ecclesiastical centers instead (in 6th century is mentioned Bestoen bishopric with several episcopal centers that belonged to Salonitan Archdiocese), as theorized by late Tibor Živković, the two towns in question might be Bistua (Zenica or Vitez) and Martar (probably Konjic).
-The existence of such centers is argued by Živković as evidence it was an independent state before 822.
+The existence of such centers is argued by Živković as evidence that it was an independent state before 822.

 By the late 9th and early 10th century, Bosnia was mostly Christianized by Latin priests from the Dalmatian coastal towns, though remote pockets remained unreached.
 After the East–West Schism (1054) the newly formed Roman Catholic Diocese of Bosnia was under jurisdiction of the Archbishop of Split, but until the end of the 12th century changed jurisdiction between Split (1060, 1182), Bar (1089-1100, 1199) and Dubrovnik (1102, 1124, 1153).
 According to Provinciale vetus (late 12th century), its civitas was Bosna (considered as Visoko), and in the mid-11th century was one of 19 bishopric civitas of the Kingdom of Croatia and Dalmatia.
 In the 11-12th centuries the "Latin rite Christianity was prevalent in the west, the north and in central Bosnia", while the "Orthodox faith was predominant in the eastern districts near Serbia and the River Drina".

 9-11th century: Early political context

+Based on lack of information from not always reliable historical sources, which again are mainly about nearby polities and peoples, there's no consensus on the political status of Bosnia before and during the 10th century.
+Some historians like Predrag Komatina consider that was part of Serbia also before its mention in DAI, other took into question the accuracy of DAI's account about being part of Serbia, while Trpimir Vedriš notes that the data in DAI "do not allow for reliable conclusions about Bosnia's position in relation to Serbia, nor about its organization in the earlier period".
+Francis Dvornik stated that "most probable-and this is accepted by most historians of the period [1960s]", initially formed as part of Croatia and later in the mid-10th century was ruled by Serbia.
+However, Komatina and Neven Budak conclude that the claim, about Bosnia being part of Croatia, which sometimes can be found in Croatian and Bosnian historiography, is not based on any historical source or evidence.
+Danijel Dzino considered that the "political and chronological context of this short passage could be connected with the rule of Časlav".